Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Inductive Proof Graphs

 \section{Inductive Proof Graphs}

-Our inductive invariant inference technique is based around on a core logical data structure, the \textit{inductive proof graph}, which we discuss and formalize in this section.
-This graph encodes the structure of an inductive invariant in a way that is amenable to accelerating invariant inference via slicing, and also to localized reasoning and human interpretability.
+Our inductive invariant development technique is based around a core logical data structure, the \textit{inductive proof graph}, which we discuss and formalize in this section.
+This graph encodes the structure of an inductive invariant in a way that is amenable to localized reasoning and human interpretability, and also to integration of machine assistance, as we discuss further in Sections \ref{sec:ind-proof-decomp} and \ref{sec:evaluation}.